-The resort runs a free shuttle bus from Jangpyeong bus terminal, which can be reached by highway bus from Dong Seoul (East Seoul) Terminal located next to Line 2’s Gangbyeon Station.
+Should you want to travel by bus, the resort also runs a free shuttle from Jangpyeong bus terminal, which can be reached by highway bus from Dong Seoul (East Seoul) Terminal located next to Line 2’s Gangbyeon Station.
 The highway bus takes 2 hours, costs around 12,000 won, and runs roughly every 30 minutes, and then the shuttle takes another 20 minutes.
 The 2016/17 shuttle bus schedule from Jangpyeong bus terminal was 9:15, 11:15, 12:50, 14:50, 15:15, 19:50, and the boarding point is in front of this building opposite the bus station:

 If you take a taxi from Jangpyeong, I was quoted 17,000 won when I enquired.

-There are also privately operated direct shuttle buses from Seoul to Phoenix Park & back; you can make online reservations here.
+There are also privately operated direct shuttle buses from Seoul to Phoenix Park & back (2-3 hours depending on boarding point, 20000 won); you can make online reservations here.
 Reservations must be made by 5pm the previous day for morning buses to the resort, however the evening return buses can be booked on the day at the resort (ask at reception).

 Here’s the setup for the Pyeongchang 2018 moguls & aerials: